miracum/recruit/docs/deployment/docker-compose.md

 # Docker Compose

 The main repository contains the `docker-compose.yaml` files to deploy recruIT via Docker Compose.
-The following guides assume that you have cloned it and it is currently your working directory:
+The following guides assume that you have cloned it to your current working directory:

 ```sh
 git clone https://github.com/miracum/recruit.git